Cécile Bois

-Cécile Bois (born 26 December 1971) is a French actress originally from Lormont, Gironde.

-Biography
+Cécile Bois (born 1971) is a French TV, stage, and film actress.
+She came to national attention when she was cast, aged 24, in the title role of Robert Hossein's play Angélique, Marquise des Anges.
+In recent years, she is most known for her turn in the title role on the French TV crime drama, Candice Renoir.

+Early life and education

+Cécile Bois was born in Talence and grew up in Lormont, Bassens, and Bordeaux.
+Her father was a teacher and her mother worked as an advisor for the Ministry of Youth and Sports, and Bois has a younger sister.

+Bois wanted to be an actress since she was 4.
 While at school, Bois joined an amateur theatre troupe.
-The following year, she entered the Conservatoire de Bordeaux which she subsequently left to join another theatre group named "Le théâtre en vrac".
+The following year, she entered the Conservatoire de Bordeaux, which she subsequently left to join another theatre group named "Le théâtre en vrac".

 At age 19, Bois moved to Paris and began training at l'École de la rue Blanche.
-At this time, she met her future agent Chafika.
-She worked as a stage actor, on films such as Germinal and on television programmes such as Navarro.
+It was during this time that she met her future agent Chafika.

+Career

-She auditioned for the role of Angélique in Robert Hossein's 1995 play, based on the novels by Anne Golon, and subsequently performed 130 times at the Palais des Sports.
+Bois came to national attention playing Angélique in Robert Hossein's 1995 play Angélique, Marquise des Anges, based on the novels by Anne Golon.
+She performed the role in 130 appearances at the Palais des Sports.

-Bois starred in films such as Dakan, Ça n'empêche pas les sentiments, Lucky Punch, le montreur de boxe, and Le roi danse, but she has played greater roles on television.

-She starred as the female lead in Agathe contre Agathe in 2007; in 2010, she acted alongside Bruno Wolkowitch and Florence Pernel in the television film Le Désamour, which was directed by Daniel Janneau for France 3.
+Bois has starred in films such as Germinal, Dakan, Ça n'empêche pas les sentiments, Lucky Punch, le montreur de boxe, and Le roi danse, but she is best known for her television roles.
+She starred as Agnes in the TV series Navarro, as the female lead in the 2007 TV film Agatha contre Agatha. and alongside Bruno Wolkowitch and Florence Pernel in the 2010 television film Le Désamour, which was directed by Daniel Janneau for France 3.

-Since 2013, she has played the title role in the France 2 series Candice Renoir.